QuentinRoy/LightMill/readme.md

 To avoid concurrent update, client needs to acquire a lock to register trial results for a run.
+When a run is locked, it cannot be acquired again.

 You can manually unlock a run by going on the run page from the web interface and by clicking on the lock icon.
 This can be useful if a client crashed and a new lock need to be acquire to continue the experiment.
 However, doing so will most likely result in an error for an ongoing client.

+The lock protection can be lifted using the `--unprotected-runs` command line arguments which is useful during the development of experiment clients.
+However this option allows a client to "steal" the run of other clients and thus, it is unsafe when running the actual experiment and should never be used in production.